Ukraine in the Eurovision Song Contest 2009: Background

-The Ukrainian national broadcaster, National Television Company of Ukraine (NTU), broadcasts the event within Ukraine and organises the selection process for the nation's entry.
-NTU confirmed their intentions to participate at the 2009 Eurovision Song Contest on 3 November 2008.
-In the past, the broadcaster had alternated between both internal selections and national finals in order to select the Ukrainian entry.
-Between 2005 and 2008, NTU had set up national finals to choose both or either the song and performer to compete at Eurovision for Ukraine, with both the public and a panel of jury members involved in the selection.
-The method was continued to select the 2009 Ukrainian entry.
+As part of its duties as participating broadcaster, NTU organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2009 contest on 3 November 2008.
+In the past, NTU had alternated between both internal selections and national finals in order to select its entry.
+Between 2005 and 2008, it had set up national finals to choose both or either the song and performer, with both the public and a panel of jury members involved in the selection.
+The method was continued to select its 2009 entry.

 Before Eurovision

-Evrobachennya 2009 – Natsionalyni vidbir
+Yevrobachennia 2009 – Natsionalnyi vidbir

 The Ukrainian national final consisted of a semi-final held on 8 February 2009 and a final on 8 March 2009.
 Both shows were broadcast on Pershyi Natsionalnyi as well as online via NTU's official website 1tv.com.ua.

 Format

 The selection of the competing entries for the national final and ultimately the Ukrainian Eurovision entry took place over three stages.
 In the first stage, artists and songwriters had the opportunity to apply for the competition.
 Thirty-one acts were selected and announced on 28 January 2009.
 The second stage consisted of the televised semi-final which took place on 8 February 2009 with the thirty-one acts competing in the show.
 Fifteen acts were selected by an expert jury to advance from the semi-final.
 The third stage was the final, which took place on 8 March 2009 and featured the fifteen acts that qualified from the semi-finals vying to represent Ukraine in Moscow.
 The winner was selected via the 50/50 combination of votes from a public televote and an expert jury.
 Both the public televote and the expert jury assigned scores ranging from 1 (lowest) to 15 (highest) and the entry that had the highest number of points following the combination of these scores was declared the winner.
 Viewers participating in the public televote during the final had the opportunity to submit their votes for the participating entries via telephone or SMS.
 In the event of a tie, the tie was decided in favour of the entry that received the highest score from the jury.